The Bankrate promise

-If your CD is at a National Credit Union Administration (NCUA) credit union, then the NCUA operates and manages the National Credit Union Share Insurance Fund (NCUSIF).
-The standard share insurance amount is $250,000 per share owner, per insured credit union, for each account ownership category, according to the NCUA.
+Share certificate is the term used by credit unions for CDs.
+These are insured by the National Credit Union Administration (NCUA), which operates and manages the National Credit Union Share Insurance Fund.
+The standard share insurance amount is $250,000 per share owner, per insured credit union, for each account ownership category.

-6. Consider promotions
+6. Consider promotions or bonus rates

 7. Avoid automatic rollovers

-8. Figure out when you’ll need the money
+8. Know when you’ll need your money

 9. Choose an online bank